ibm-cloud-docs/vpc/par-limitations.md

 {{site.data.keyword.attribute-definition-list}}

-# Public address range limitations
+# Known issues for public address ranges
 {: #par-limitations}

 Public Address Ranges for VPC is only available for evaluation and testing purposes for users with special access.